dnth/dnth.github.io/content/portfolio/pytorch_at_the_edge_timm_torchscript_flutter/index.md

 {{< notice tip >}}
 🔔 If you'd like to explore the dataset and excel in the competition, I'd encourage you to check out a series of Kaggle notebooks by Jeremy Howard.
 + [First Steps.](https://www.kaggle.com/code/jhoward/first-steps-road-to-the-top-part-1) - Setting up, looking at the data and training your first model.
-+ [Small Models.](https://www.kaggle.com/code/jhoward/small-models-road-to-the-top-part-2) - Iterate faster with small models, test time augmentation and then scaling up.
++ [Small Models.](https://www.kaggle.com/code/jhoward/small-models-road-to-the-top-part-2) - Iterate faster with small models, test time augmentation, and then scale up.
-+ [Scaling Up.](https://www.kaggle.com/code/jhoward/scaling-up-road-to-the-top-part-3) - Testing various models, Vision Transformers and Ensembles.
++ [Scaling Up.](https://www.kaggle.com/code/jhoward/scaling-up-road-to-the-top-part-3) - Testing various models, Vision Transformers, and Ensembles.
-+ [Multi-target.](https://www.kaggle.com/code/jhoward/multi-target-road-to-the-top-part-4) - Train a multi target model with Fastai.
++ [Multi-target.](https://www.kaggle.com/code/jhoward/multi-target-road-to-the-top-part-4) - Train a multi-target model with Fastai.

 I've personally learned a lot from the notebooks.
 Part of the codes in the post is adapted from the notebooks.
 {{< /notice  >}}